ncarboni/website/_pages/teaching.md

 **RAships**: Occasionally I may have paid research opportunities for students (both graduate and undergraduate).
 When I do, I circulate them to relevant departments/school on campus, on LinkedIn and here.

 **Independent Studies**: I also supervise independent studies.
 Write me a brief email outlining the topic and your research interest.

+**PostDoc**: The iSchool offers a few Postdoctoral Research Associate position each year, with details and deadlines typically announced in February.
+If you're interested in applying and would like to discuss potential mentorship, feel free to write me.